crate/cloud-reference/docs/overview.rst

 .. image:: _assets/img/organization-regions.png
    :alt: Cloud Console organization regions tab

-This tab also allows the deployment of :ref:`CrateDB Edge <gloss-edge>` clusters in a :ref:`custom region <gloss-region>`.
-To do so, provide a name for the custom region and click the *Create edge region* button.
+For those with access to `CrateDB Edge`_, This tab also allows the deployment of :ref:`CrateDB Edge <gloss-edge>` clusters in a :ref:`custom region
+<gloss-region>`.
+To do so, provide a name for the custom region and click the
+*Create edge region* button.
 Once created, the custom region will appear:

 .. image:: _assets/img/organization-regions-edge.png
    :alt: Cloud Console organization edge region display